 This primarily relates to standard-definition cameras.
 TVL is the number of Vertical lines a camera can record measured in a square equal to the vertical height of the picture.
 D1 is a 4:3 aspect ratio, so if the image was 3cm high it would be 4cm wide, but you only count vertical lines over 3cm.
 Given that D1 resolution is 576 (vertical) x 720 (horizontal) pixels that means anything over 576 TVL is in effect wasted.
 If you've done a bit of research already you would be forgiven for thinking it's the holy grail of a good CCTV system.
 It isn't.

 Of far more importance is ensuring you use cameras with the right optical range for your particular application.

-People selling CCTV cameras boast huge TVL numbers up 1000TVL.
-Sadly they arent telling you the truth, their 1000 TV lines is across the whole of a 16:9 aspect ratio widescreen image.
-To get the true TVL figure you would need to divide 1000 by 16 then multiply by 9.
+People selling CCTV cameras boast huge TVL numbers up to 1000TVL.
+Sadly they aren't telling you the truth, their 1000 TV lines are across the whole of a 16:9 aspect ratio widescreen image.
+To get the true TVL figure you would need to divide 1000 by 16 and then multiply by 9.
 They are actually only 560 TVL cameras.

 Notwithstanding the fact that TVL isn't a measure of how much detail a camera captures the numbers used are often very misleading.

 Upgrading to High definition 1080P provides a definite advantage due to there being 5 times the number of pixels compared to standard definition but you still need to think about what lens cameras you use and avoid wide-angle cameras which spread pixels too far apart as you move away from the camera.